maxpelic/PassTheCheck/README.md

 # PassTheCheck
- A password strength check that implements advanced checks
+ A password strength check that implements advanced checks.
+Check out the passthecheck.js file for documentation.